essex-lab/ProtoMS/doc/.man/protoms.rst

 Setup and analysis tools
 =========================

 As there are many options that can be set in ProtoMS, we provide a range of setup tools that can be used to setup the most common type of simulations.
 The main tool is called ``protoms.py`` and is document in the next `chapter <protomspy.html>`_.
-For more advanced use, one can use the individual setup tools as documented `here <tools.html>`_.
+For more advanced use, one can use the individual setup tools as documented in the `tools chapter <tools.html>`_.

-In order to perform analysis of the ProtoMS simulations, there is a range of tools than be used.
-They are documented `here <tools.html>`_.
+In order to perform analysis of ProtoMS simulations, there is a range of tools that can be used.
+They are documented in the `tools chapter <tools.html>`_.

 ***********************
 Input Files